-The Statement of Accounts summarises the authority's transactions for the 2020/21 financial year and its position at the year end of 31 March 2021.
+The Statement of Accounts summarises the authority's transactions for the 2022/23 financial year and its position at the year end of 31 March 2023.
 The authority is required to prepare an annual Statement of Accounts by the Accounts and Audit (England) Regulations 2015 in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting 2020/21 supported by International Financial Reporting Standards (IFRS), International Accounting Standards and statutory guidance issued under section 12 of the Local Government Act 2003.
+These practices primarily comprise the Code of Practice on Local Authority Accounting 2022/23 (the Code) supported by International Financial Reporting Standards (IFRS), International Accounting Standards and statutory guidance issued under section 12 of the Local Government Act 2003.